smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ```

 !!!
 NOTE
-if you do not change the target IP address, the application will not connect to Sdl Core or show up on the HMI
+if you do not change the target IP address, the application will not connect to SDL Core or show up on the HMI
 !!!

 ### Configure for Bluetooth